 Model Mail

 Model Mail can be used to communicate with stakeholders, to alert them of important events that are relevant to them and advise them of outcomes, decisions and required actions.
-Links to model elements, diagrams, matrices, Team Reviews and a variety of other items can be added to a mail message.
+Links to model elements, diagrams, matrices, Libraries and a variety of other items can be added to a mail message.

 Learn More: Model Mail

 Organizational Chart Diagram

 An Organization Chart Diagram is a useful tool to show the structural and organizational relationship between stakeholders and to understand reporting lines in an enterprise or department.

 Learn More: Organizational Chart Diagram

 Relationship Matrix

 A Relationship Matrix can be used to present a number of views of the stakeholders.
-The matrix is a spreadsheet like view that is often more appealing to many managers and non-technical audiences.
-Any number of matrices can be created that relate stakeholders to other models elements including other stakeholders.
+The matrix is a spreadsheet view that is often more appealing to many managers and non-technical audiences.
+Any number of matrices can be created that relate stakeholders to other model elements, including other stakeholders.

 Learn More: Relationship Matrix

-Stakeholders x Stakeholders Matrix

-Stakeholders x Solutions Matrix

 Requirements Diagram

 The Requirements diagram is useful for showing the relationship between stakeholders and their Requirements and allowing communication about the way the Requirements are managed.
-Diagrams that display traces between the Requirement and the solution Components will also be important for ensuring that the stakeholders understand how their problems or opportunities are being solved.
+Diagrams that display Trace connectors between the Requirement and the solution Components will also be important for ensuring that the stakeholders understand how their problems or opportunities are being solved.

 Learn More: Requirements Diagram

 Specification Manager

-The Specification Manager is a useful tool for working with lists inside Enterprise Architect which makes it the perfect tool for working with lists of stakeholders and personas.
+The Specification Manager is a useful tool for working with lists inside Enterprise Architect, which makes it the perfect tool for working with lists of stakeholders and personas.

 Learn More: Specification Manager